-- (1) Students proceeding toward the BMus degree (General, Music History, Composition and Theory, Performance, World Music, or School Music) must normally have credit in at least ★63 offered by the University of Alberta. - (2) The final year of the program will normally be taken in one regular academic year at the University of Alberta.
+- (1) Students proceeding toward the BMus degree (General, Composition and Theory, and Performance) must normally have credit in at least ★63 offered by the University of Alberta. - (2) The final year of the program will normally be taken in one regular academic year at the University of Alberta.
 The Department may recommend to the Associate Dean (Student Programs) exemption from this regulation.